-Lewandowski fires Bayern to 10-point lead
+Lewandowski takes Bundesliga tally to 24 in Bayern’s 4-1 win

 Jadon Sancho scored in the 63rd and an own-goal from Felix Uduokhai in the 75th extended the lead.

-Pál Dárdai’s return as Hertha Berlin coach ended in a 3-1 loss at Eintracht Frankfurt, Union Berlin held Borussia Mönchengladbach 1-1, and last-place Schalke drew at Werder Bremen 1-1.
+Pál Dárdai’s return as Hertha Berlin coach ended in a 3-1 loss at Eintracht Frankfurt.

+Dárdai started with Rune Jarstein back in goal instead of Alexander Schwolow, who had been the undisputed No. 1 since joining in the summer.

+Jarstein made two brilliant saves to keep the game scoreless at halftime and Krzysztof Piatek fired the visitors ahead in the 66th.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports